oracle/node-oracledb/doc/api.md

 The returned column value is a Lob stream which is piped to an opened file stream.

-By default the Lob stream is a buffer, so the `setEncoding()` call is used to indicate data should be a string.
-This CLOB example uses 'utf8'.
-(A buffer would be useful for BLOB data).
-Both the Lob stream and output data stream have 'error' events to handle unexpected
+By default the Lob stream is a Node.js buffer - which is useful for BLOB data.
+Since this example uses a CLOB, the `setEncoding()` call is used to indicate data should be a string.
+Both the Lob stream and output data stream have 'error' events to handle unexpected issues:
-issues:

 ```javascript
 var oracledb = require('oracledb');